Coordinating the deployment of a new intranet project with a company’s goals and strategic plans sets up your intranet to be a success.

 “Without explicit expectations, there will be no way to determine success.
 Either anything you do will be considered successful, because there are no expectations, or nothing will be successful, because the odds of accidentally hitting unstated expectations (that are likely a moving target) are almost zero.”

-The goals of the intranet will depend on the business and can range from “existential visions” (where we expect to change the way we do business), to “referential goals” (improving and speeding up business processes).
+The goals of the intranet functional requirements will depend on the business and can range from “existential visions” (where we expect to change the way we do business), to “referential goals” (improving and speeding up business processes).
 These tend to focus on different aspects of the organisation in order to support the intranet project.

 Existential goals tend to focus on the development of individuals as well as the enterprise, with the technical requirements viewed as a means to aiding this process.
 Referential goals on the other hand, tend to focus on web apps and processes that are overall more efficient and user-friendly.
 This is the most popular approach in the current climate.